deadlyicon/Notes/NODE/README.md

 };
 ```

-In the above, now you can call each of the functions like
+In the above, now you can call each of the functions like this

 ```javascript
 console.log(exportedModule.two) //Prints Two!